IfeBusola263/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ##This is a project on if and while loops
 0-positive_or_negative.c print whether the number stored in the variable n is positive or negative.
-1-last_digit.c print the last digit of the number stored in the variable
+1-last_digit.c print the last digit of the number stored in the variable 2-print_alphabet.c prints the alphabet in lowercase, followed by a new line.